 When it comes to your own room, only you are going to hold yourself accountable for cleaning it.
 You could set an allocated time each week to clean your space, so it is part of your weekly routine.

 If cleaning isn’t one of your strengths, private accommodation may be a good option for you.
 They often have dedicated cleaning teams to keep communal spaces spic and span and some even do in-room cleaning too.

 How sociable is student life in accommodation?

 Aside from getting a degree, the social side of university is one of the most important parts of the whole experience.
 It's key for mental health to feel part of a community and to be able to share the highs and lows with like-minded people.
 It’s also highly important to international students who benefit from a ready-made community.

 In both a shared house and private accommodation, you can get your closest friends together to make up a household.
 Plenty of students go to private accommodation by themselves too and can have peace of mind that the providers will try to place them in a flat with the best-suited flatmates.

-If there is one area that private accommodation delivers on it’s the emphasis on creating a community.
-The buildings offer great communal spaces where you can hang out with friends, meet your neighbours or invite friends over to use.
+If there is one area that private accommodation delivers on better than university-managed halls, it’s the emphasis on creating a community.
+The buildings often offer great communal spaces where you can hang out with friends, meet your neighbours or invite friends over to use.
 These spaces can be anything from a lounge, cinema room, gym or games room to a private dining room, conference room and some even have a bowling alley!
-As well as this, they put on social events and experiences such as karaoke, yoga classes, games night and a lot more.
+As well as this, they often put on social events and experiences such as karaoke, yoga classes, games night and a lot more.